DrewML/es-comments/README.md

 # es-comments

 Parses a list of comments from an ECMAScript (JavaScript) source file.
+0 dependencies, 417 bytes minified + gzipped.

 ## Install